aura-waterfall/my-first-repo/README.md

-# This is a large heading

-## This is a smaller heading
+# Suruchi Walekar

+### Geography
+I live in the USA on planet Earth in the Milky Way galaxy.

+### Reading
+Three of my favorite books are:
+- *Good Omens* by Neil Gaiman and Terry Pratchett
+- *Ready Player One* by Ernest Cline
+- *Last of Her Name* by Jessica Khoury

 And as **imagination** bodies forth,
 The forms of things *unknown*, the poet's pen,
 Turns them to sapes and gives to airy nothing,
 A local *habitation* and a **name**.

-- This is
-- an unordered
-- list
+My favorite foods are:

-1. This is
+1. Enchiladas
-2. an ordered
+2. Ice Cream
-3. list
+3. Noodles

 Here is `some code` in the middle of a sentence.